Hardikmdn/Face_Detection/README.md

 Each person should have their own directory containing multiple face images.

-It is recommended to have an Unknown File for preventing Overfitting to classes.
-Personally, For this project I pulled 500 random images from the Labelled Faces in the Wild (LFW) dataset.
+It is recommended to have an Unknown File for preventing overfitting to classes.
+Personally, For this project, I pulled 500 random images from the Labelled Faces in the Wild (LFW) dataset.

 ### Step 4: Data Augmentation (Optional but Recommended)